Status of OCCC Programs and Services

 Oregon Coast Community College (OCCC) delivers college credit instruction, certificates and degrees through its Inter-Governmental Agreement with Portland Community College (PCC).
 PCC is accredited through the Northwest Commission on Colleges and Universities (NWCCU).
 The Northwest Commission on Colleges and Universities is a regional post-secondary accrediting agency recognized by the U.S. Department of Education.
 Credits, certificates and degrees earned at OCCC appear on PCC transcripts and are transferable to other institutions, subject to the specific policies of the receiving institutions.

 Our institutional self-evaluation is the most significant part of the accreditation process.
+The Self-Evaluation report is available for viewing, below.
 It is comprehensive, encompasses the entire institution, and addresses the Commission’s accreditation criteria and can be viewed as an ongoing process to understand, evaluate, and improve quality and effectiveness by:

 • analyzing institutional resources and effectiveness in fulfilling its mission;